TraDAO Price Up 0.1% Over Last 7 Days (TOD)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 TraDAO’s total supply is 115,081 tokens and its circulating supply is 1,124,930,668 tokens.
+The official message board for TraDAO is blog.tradao.finance.
 TraDAO’s official Twitter account is @trava_capital and its Facebook page is accessible here.
-The official message board for TraDAO is blog.tradao.finance.
-The official website for TraDAO is trava.capital.
+TraDAO’s official website is trava.capital.

-It is usually not currently possible to purchase alternative cryptocurrencies such as TraDAO directly using US dollars.
-Investors seeking to trade TraDAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TraDAO using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as TraDAO directly using U.S. dollars.
+Investors seeking to trade TraDAO should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TraDAO using one of the aforementioned exchanges.

 Receive News & Updates for TraDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TraDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.